• ๐Ÿ†“ Bodyweight Workout

 If our bodies didn’t adapt we would just stay the same!

-So, as you approach the three-point bridge, remember: it’s not about perfection from the get-go, but about practicing and learning how to adapt and progress according to your needs.
+So, as you learn and practice the three-point bridge, remember: it’s not about perfection from the get-go, but about practicing and learning how to adapt and progress according to your needs.

 View this post on Instagram